allebb/pirrot/README.md

-# Pirrot - A Simplex Repeater controller for RaspberryPi
+# Pirrot - A Simplex Radio Repeater controller for RaspberryPi

 The Pirrot project exists to offer a cheaper alternative to buying a dedicated simplex repeater controller.